nihalsekhar/ENSE871-Proj/README.md

 ## Problem Description

-We aim to design and create a website to bridge the gap between Humanities and Engineering SIG members in Canada, with potential global implications, fostering continual improvement in engineering and design education.
+To design and create a webpage to bridge the gap between Humanities and Engineering SIG (in Canada) members, students and educators for continual improvement in engineering education by bringing in different perspectives.

 ## Business Needs/Opportunities